 - 62% of buyers who have used live chat are more likely to buy again from the same website

 Pricing is tricky.
 You have to offer a lower price than your competition while making a profit.
-This small guide focuses on the best pricing strategies when you're figuring out how to sell online.
+This small guide focuses on the best pricing strategies when you're figuring out how to start an online shop.

 After getting the basic pricing covered, you have to determine what coupons and discounts strategy to use.
 If you have a one of a kind product or handmade items, promotional offers aren't a must.
 Plus, they can do more harm than good at times.
 However, for general merchandise and simple products, coupon codes can bring more business.